Forex trading: Taxation in the UK explained

 Cryptocurrency taxation in the UK

-In accordance with UK tax law, individuals are liable to pay capital gains tax when they sell cryptocurrencies for money, exchange one cryptocurrency for another, use the cryptocurrency to buy other types of assets and services, etc.
+In accordance with UK tax law, individuals are liable to pay CGT when they sell cryptocurrencies for money, exchange one cryptocurrency for another, use the cryptocurrency to buy other types of assets and services, etc.

-As it is the case with other types of assets taxed with the CGS, the taxable gains earned from cryptocurrencies represent the difference between the purchase price and the sale price.
-The tax rate is the one applied for capital gains tax stated in the CFD section above.
-The HMRC has implemented a tax framework for individuals as well as for businessses dealing with cryptocurrency and you need to know under which framework you will be taxed.
+As it is the case with other types of assets taxed under CGT, taxable gains earned from cryptocurrencies represent the difference between the purchase price and the sale price.
+The tax rate is the one applied for CGT stated in the CFD section above.
+HMRC has implemented a tax framework for individuals as well as for businessses dealing with cryptocurrency and you need to know under which framework you will be taxed.

-The mining of Bitcoins is also a taxable activity when you mine coins with a value above £1,000, but you can claim expenses on electricity and mining equipment such as rigs.
+The mining of Bitcoin is also a taxable activity when you mine coins with a value above £1,000, but you can claim expenses on electricity and mining equipment such as rigs.